 Pricing a short sale correctly involves choreographing a delicate dance between bringing in an offer and getting the bank to buy into that offer.
 It's very similar to the way agents price any other home, with a twist to account for market conditions.

 Short sale sellers who don't price their homes appropriately are unlikely to receive viable offers.
 That's because pricing needs to appeal to more than the buyer to ensure a short sale transaction will close.

 Moreover, if a Notice of Default has been filed, time is of the essence.
-In that instance, there are only so many days left on the calendar before a short sale seller may lose the home to foreclosure.
-That's one of many reasons why it's important to hire an experienced short sale listing agent.
+In that instance, there are a limited number of days left on the calendar before the seller may lose the home to foreclosure.
+That's one of many reason it's important to hire an experienced short sale listing agent.

 The short sale price needs to be attractive to the following five parties:

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.